SHOP COURSES

 The Hellwraith is the leader of this unit increasing the critical damage by 1 point (4 total).

-All of them have access to Frightful Touch that treats every hit as a critical hit.
-This is where more attacks or better Strength would have made these fighters essentials.
-As it is they are a nice option to consider but not an auto-include.
+All of them have access to an upgraded Frightful Touch which not only treats every hit as a critical hit, but adds an extra attack bringing them to 5 per action.
+They are a nice option to consider but not an auto-include.

 Grimghast Reapers